-Dr Gwyn McClelland is a Lecturer in the Department of Languages, Cultures and Linguistics within the School of Humanities, Arts, and Social Sciences.
+Dr Gwyn McClelland is a Senior Lecturer in the Department of Languages, Cultures and Linguistics (LLLC).
 An oral historian, he conducts research engaging with religious discourses in memory and history.
-Interested in emotion in testimonial narration, he has explored how trauma studies intersects with feminist theology, with insights for memory studies.
-His PhD project, which resulted in a monograph published in 2020, discussed how the atomic bombing of Nagasaki marginalised an already discriminated-against community, the Catholics.
-Interviewing nine Catholic survivors of the bombing, Gwyn found that the ancestors of these interviewees were ‘Hidden Christians’, who had returned to Catholicism after two-hundred and fifty years of persecution by the shogunate.
-Gwyn is currently co-editing a book for a project in the area of Cultural Histories of Sense, tentatively entitled ‘Olfactory Cultures of Asia’.
-Other work includes a project on religious fundraising in history and another entitled ‘Loves and Loyalties in Imperial Japan’.
-Gwyn is preparing to launch new fieldwork in the boundaries of the Nagasaki region, which he intends to use in a comparative project in East Asia, most likely compared to Korea and China.
+Interested in emotion in testimonial narration, he explores how trauma studies intersects with feminist theology, with insights for memory studies.
+His first monograph discussed how the atomic bombing of Nagasaki marginalised an already discriminated-against community, the Catholics.
+Interviewing nine Catholic survivors of the bombing, Gwyn found that the ancestors of these interviewees were ‘Hidden Christians’, who had returned to Catholicism after two-hundred and fifty years of persecution.
+Gwyn is co-editing a book to be published by Penn State University Press, entitled ‘Aromas of Asia: Exchanges, Histories, Threats’.
+Gwyn has additionally recently completed fieldwork in the Goto Archipelago, Japan.

 Gwyn was a Japan Foundation Fellow in 2022, and is a current National Library of Australia Fellow.